Downtown Houston: Entertainment venues

 Downtown Houston has two major league sports venues.
-Minute Maid Park, opened in 2000, is home to MLB Houston Astros, and the Toyota Center, opened in 2003, is home to the NBA Houston Rockets.
+Daikin Park, opened in 2000, is home to MLB Houston Astros, and the Toyota Center, opened in 2003, is home to the NBA Houston Rockets.
 From 2004 to 2007, Toyota Center was also home to the now defunct WNBA Houston Comets.

 The Theater District is one of the largest in the country as measured by the number of theater seats.
 Houston is one of only five cities in the United States with permanent professional resident companies in all of the major performing art disciplines of opera, ballet, music, and theater.
 Venues in the theater district include the Wortham Center (opera and ballet), the Alley Theatre (theater), the Hobby Center (resident and traveling musical theater, concerts, events), the Bayou Music Center (concerts and events) and Jones Hall (symphony).

 The George R. Brown Convention Center is located on the east side of Downtown, between Discovery Green and Interstate 69, and contains 1800000 sqft of convention space and two adjoining hotels.
 In the mid-2010s, the promenade between the Center and Discovery Green was transformed into Avenida Houston, a mixed-use corridor featuring restaurants and retail spaces.